ghazalbn/Mobile-Data-Tracker/README.md

 - **activity_set_limit.xml**: This XML layout file defines the layout for the activity that allows users to set the data usage limit.

 - **item_data_usage.xml**: This XML layout file defines the layout for each item in the list of monthly data usages.

-Please note that this is a general explanation of the files in your project.
-You can provide more detailed explanations and descriptions based on your specific implementation.

 ## Contributing